johncarlosignacio/resume/resume.md

 **Computer science**

 Applied optimization algorithms to solve problems in the field of genetics.
-Written sofware packages in Java and Python to analyze genetic markers and an R package to correct sequence-based genotyping errors.
+Written software packages in Java and Python to analyze genetic markers and an R package to correct sequence-based genotyping errors.

 ## Experience

 ### <span>Research Associate</span> <span>2020-present</span>
 Ohio Agricultural Research and Development Center, The Ohio State University

-Evaluation and implementation of genomic prediction using linear mixed models for yield and *Fusarium* head blight disease resistance improvement in wheat
+Evaluation and implementation of genomic prediction using linear mixed models for yield and disease resistance improvement in wheat

 ### <span>Assistant Scientist - Genetics and Genomics</span> <span>2015-2020</span>
 International Rice Research Institute, Los Baños, Philippines